Skip to content

 Property value information can help investors, buyers, and sellers.
 Property values can be found in appraisals, assessments, tax bills, mortgage documents, and other records.

-Appraisals are used liberally when buying a house.
-Lenders require that buyers pay for an appraisal to determine the home's value and ensure it supports the loan.
+Appraisals are widely used when buying a house.
+Lenders require buyers to pay for an appraisal to determine the home's value and ensure it supports the loan.

 Tax professionals use annual assessments (which differ slightly from an appraisal) to determine land values for taxes.